wivsonmachado/Duplicated-File-Explorer/README.md

-# Repeated File Explorer
+# Duplicated File Explorer

-This an experimental project for study purposes, the concept consists on explore all file system(based by root path) looking for repeated files.
+The project consists on explore all file system(based by root path) looking for duplicated files.

 ## How it works?